writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 but we couldn't find a good way to integrate in-person and virtual attendees.
 We figured out a way to handle it for talks, but things like the job fair, and unconference don't lend themselves to mixing between in-person and virtual.
-The biggest requirement to do this effectively is realiable in-person WiFi, which has *always* proven to be difficult in the past.
+The biggest requirement to do this effectively is reliable in-person WiFi, which has *always* proven to be difficult in the past.
 We think it is perhaps possible to integrate the two spaces well in the future, but we weren't able to commit to it this year.